Fosroc

 Fosroc is a British manufacturer of specialised construction chemicals that cater to a range of sectors including commercial, industrial, residential, marine and infrastructure.

-Fosroc has offices and manufacturing locations across Europe, the Middle East, North and South Asia.
-They are further represented in other regions around the world through a distributor and licensee network.
-Fosroc employs over 1,700 employees worldwide.
+Employing around 3000 employees worldwide and with offices and locations across Europe, the Middle East and Asia Pacific, they are further represented in other regions around the world through a distributor and licensee network.

+In 2024, Saint-Gobain announced the acquisition of the company to strengthen its global position in construction chemicals.
+Valued at 11.3x Fosroc’s estimated 2024 EBITDA, the deal was expected to be completed in the first half of the year following the announcement.

+On February 2, 2025, Saint-Gobain completed the purchase of Fosroc.